holochain/holochain-wasmer/README.md

 This repository consists of 3 main library crates:

 - `holochain_wasmer_common`: host/guest agnostic and shared functionality
-- `holochain_wasmer_guest`: essential macros for wasm guests
+- `holochain_wasmer_guest`: essential macros for WASM guests
-- `holochain_wasmer_host`: infrastructure to manage a wasm guest
+- `holochain_wasmer_host`: infrastructure to manage a WASM guest

-There is also a `test` directory containing analogous crates implementing the above libraries for the purpose of testing and simple working examples.
+There is also a `test-crates` directory containing analogous crates implementing the above libraries for the purpose of testing and simple working examples.

-- `test/common`: data structures shared by the host and guest
+- `test-crates/common`: data structures shared by the host and guest
-- `test/src`: a wasm host containing test functions
-- `test/wasm`: a guest wasm containing test functions
+- `test-crates/wasms`: multiple sample Rust WASM projects to be used in tests
+- `test-crates/tests`: tests and benchmarks, with a custom build script to build the WASM projects

 The main dependencies are:

 - [wasmer](https://wasmer.io/): one of the best wasm implementations for Rust
 - [holochain_serialization](https://github.com/holochain/holochain-serialization): our crates to normalize serialization at the byte level
-- [holonix](https://github.com/holochain/holonix): specifically the Rust version management and wasm tooling

 ## How to use